mvorlander/predictomes_vis/README.md

 # Network mode, high confidence interactors with FDR<10% (default), displaying predicted neighbors and their neighbors (default behaviour):
 /resources/AF2_PPI_tools/predictomes_vis.sh network --poi DX39B_HUMAN
 ```
 Outputs are saved to `outputs/ppi_networks/DX39B_HUMAN/` by default and can be visualised using the generated HTML file in a web browser.
-THis example looks like this:
+This example looks like this:
 ![alt text](image.png)

 **Explanation of the plot**